-Radiator Set Requirements: Radiator set cooling air is drawn past the control end of the set by a pusher fan that blows air through the radiator (Figure 4-5).
+Radiator Set Requirements: Radiator set cooling air is drawn past the control end of the set by pusher fans that blow air through the radiator (Figure 4-5).
 Locate the air inlet to the rear of the set.
 Make the inlet vent opening 1-1/2 to 2 times larger than the radiator area.